seanaleid/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: inline-block allows to set the width and height on the element.
+Display: inline does not respect top and bottom margins.

 3. What are the 4 areas of the box model?

+The four areas are: content (center), one layer out is padding, the next layer out is the border, and the final layer is the margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works across the main axis.

 5. Explain why git is valuable to a team of developers.

+Git is extremely valuable to a team of developers because someone creates the master  with the "skeleton" content.
+From there, the rest of the team can divide the pages amongst themselves, create branches to work on and track changes.
+Then once the branches are ready, they can merge them back to the master.
+This allows the team to work simultaneously without stepping on each other's toes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.